 Everybody has heard of the mighty Inca Empire and the many wonderful ruins they left behind, most people know something about the famous Machu Picchu and the legends surrounding the mysterious Inca Citadel.
-It is a dream of many travelers to visit Peru and its many treasures.
+It is a dream for many travelers to do a Peru travel and see its treasures.
 There is so much to see and do in this incredibly diverse country.
 One of the Inca sites that you should visit in the Cusco region is the Maras and Moray attractions not far from Cusco City.

 The salt mines in Maras have been active since before the times of the Incas.
 The site features around three thousand salt wells, some of which are dry and others that are still in use.
 However, the mines and the surrounding areas feature some of the most stunning man-made and natural beauty you will see anywhere.

 The other aspect of any tour to Moray is the stunning landscape that surrounds the site; the mountains will take your breath away.
 Plenty of photo opportunities to be had on a tour to Maras and Moray.
-These ruins are different from a tour to the ruins in the Sacred Valley or Machu Picchu as there are not many tourist so you will basically have the sites to yourself, which cannot be bad thing.
-Also in the area are plenty of adventure activities like zip lining, quad biking, bike riding and also many beautiful walks and hikes to do around this area.
+These ruins are different from a tour to the ruins in the Sacred Valley or Machu Picchu as there are not many tourists so you will basically have the sites to yourself, which cannot be bad thing.
+Also in the area are plenty of adventure activities like zip-lining, quad biking, bike riding, and also many beautiful walks and hikes to do around this area.

 When you journey to Peru, do not forget to take the time to discover all the mysteries of all the ancient cultures of Peru, many thousands of years of history that ends today with a mix of people who will welcome you with open arms.
 But for an interesting day out travel to the Salt pans of Maras and the Inca Terracing at Moray, something interesting to see for all of the family.